Rexarrior/docx_to_md/memory-bank/activeContext.md

 ## Active Decisions
 - **Parser Implementation**: Using python-docx to extract content from DOCX files
 - **Document Flow**: Processing paragraphs and tables in order by directly accessing document body elements
-- **Heading Detection**: Treating paragraphs with bold text as headings
+- **Heading Detection**: Using a multi-faceted approach that considers styles, font sizes, bold formatting, and text properties
+- **Font Size Analysis**: Added helper method to extract font sizes from paragraph runs, supporting heading level determination
 - **Image Processing**: Extracting and sequentially numbering images
 - **Table Processing**: Converting tables to Markdown tables with proper alignment
 - **Test-Driven Development**: Using pytest for unit testing the parser
 - **Text Formatting**: Converting bold to `**bold**`, italic to `*italic*`, etc.
-- **Heading Conversion**: Translating heading levels to corresponding Markdown headings
+- **Heading Conversion**: Translating heading levels to corresponding Markdown headings with the appropriate number of # symbols
 - **Image Handling**: Saving images in a media folder and referencing them with proper paths
 - **Table Formatting**: Converting tables to Markdown using pipe syntax with proper alignments
 - **ZIP Structure**: Organizing the output as a Markdown file and a media folder in a ZIP archive